Originally published Nov. 3, 2011.

 Other Benefits of Unitization

 “IKEA decided years ago not to hand stuff containers,” explained Jeff Lamb, President of Unit Load Systems, LLC, the exclusive source for the OptiLedge® in Asia.
-With much of their business in high labor cost markets such as Scandinavia and Germany, there was an obvious interest in eliminating physical handling.
+With much of their business in high labor cost markets such as Scandinavia and Germany, there was a clear interest in eliminating physical handling.

-IKEA notes that the elimination of wood pallets will also bring cube reduction benefits in terms of storage space for wood pallets, and the hauling of empty pallets.
+IKEA notes that the elimination of wood pallets will also bring cube reduction benefits regarding storage space for wood pallets, and the hauling of empty pallets.
 The paper pallets and ledges are recycled in the IKEA system.

 Sales Floor Focus